Graduating from college is bittersweet. Classes are over yet now you need to choose what you want to do with the rest of your life!

 Examples: Artist Manager, Music Journalist, Internet Music Distributor

 The music industry is evolving at a blistering pace.
 Consuming and creating music is easier than ever, and innovation from tech startups has created jobs that were previously unimaginable.
 From marketing and management to software development and data analytics, there is truly a place in the music industry for every skillset.

 If you’re interested in a career in the music industry, it’s important to know both the traditional and current way of doing things.
 Staying informed on current trends and adapting to the dizzying evolution of the market is necessary to be competitive.
 People who master specialized skills can create valuable positions for themselves in this ever-changing industry.

 Internships are a great way to break into the music industry, especially if you want to work for a larger label or firm.
 Do your research to make sure the internships you’re considering offer experience in areas relevant to a potential career.

 Ross Lindly, a USC Thornton Music Industry alumn, is a great example of how determined undergraduate students can build their career in music through internships and part-time jobs in the Los Angeles music industry before they graduate.

 Music Teaching Careers

 Examples: Private Studio Teacher, Music Coach, School Teacher, Education Consultant

 If you have great interpersonal skills, love kids, and enjoy passing the gift of music to others, a music teaching career may be for you.
 Almost every musician can point to a teacher who inspired them to elevate their playing, and the job market for teachers is relatively steady.

-Students interested in music teaching can study music education as undergraduates, get involved in community music programs to build music teaching experience, or apply for a Master’s Degree in Contemporary Teaching Practice to hone advanced music pedagogy skills to educate LA’s diverse population of music students.
+Students interested in music teaching can study music education as undergraduates, get involved in community music programs to build music teaching experience, or apply for a Master’s Degree in Music Teaching & Learning to hone advanced music pedagogy skills to educate LA’s diverse population of music students.